-This Valentine’s Bark is sweet, delicious and incredibly addicting.
-This no bake, stress-free and fun dessert is made with white chocolate, marbled with pink vanilla candy melts and decorated with assorted Valentine’s theme candies.
-This is definitely the easiest homemade gift you can make!
+This Chocolate Bark is sweet, delicious and incredibly addicting.
+This no bake, stress-free and fun dessert is made with white chocolate, marbled with vanilla candy melts in the color of your choosing, and decorated with assorted candies to match the mood or occasion.
+This is definitely the easiest candy bark you can make!

 I think I have mentioned before, when it comes to holiday treats, I am a last minute type person.
 This was not always the case.
 After having my first child, I went through a “Martha Stewart wanna be” phase.
 I baked, cooked, entertained and made homemade gifts for every single occasion and holiday.
 Everything was carefully planned, every detail had to be perfect.

 By the second child I was too tired to care!
 I know that sounds bad but honestly, life is too short to stress about perfection.
 Now I take shortcuts and settle for easy as long as it is delicious!
 Pretty is also important.
 We eat with our eyes first!

 I must also confess that for years you could not pay me enough to eat white chocolate.
 I was a chocolate snob!
 I was even a bit hesitant to post this recipe because of my past snobbishness – but I must admit, this candy bark is addicting!
 Once you have a little piece, it is hard to stop eating it!

 How To Melt Chocolate in the Microwave

 - The chocolate should be cut into smaller pieces.
 For this recipe I use chocolate chips and small candy melts so the size is perfect already!

 - Place the chocolate into a microwave-safe glass bowl.